More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Sequencing errors and optimal experimental design

-To the best of our knowledge, no previous methods -- including \citep{ionita2009estimating, ionita2010optimal,gravel2014predicting, zou2016quantifying,orlitsky2016optimal,chakraborty2019somatic} -- have been designed or modified to predict variants under different experimental conditions in a follow-up study given results from a pilot.
-Relatedly, no methods, prior to our own, exist to solve the optimal experimental design problem in \Cref{eq:opt}.
-We believe the Bayesian hierarchical modeling framework we adopt here allows a particularly straightforward way to incorporate the potential for different sequencing depths, and more generally different experimental setups, in different phases of the study.
-Notably, \citet{ionita2010optimal} consider experimental design -- but only for a single future study, without observing any (pilot) data.
-Given its Bayesian grounding, their associated predictor might be adapted to our pilot and follow-up framework using similar techniques to those we introduce above.
-But we will see in \Cref{sec:exp} that the quality of their predictor is much worse than that of our method; any corresponding experimental design would therefore suffer.
+To the best of our knowledge, no previous methods \citep{ionita2009estimating, ionita2010optimal,gravel2014predicting, zou2016quantifying,orlitsky2016optimal,chakraborty2019somatic} have been designed or modified to predict variants under different experimental conditions in a follow-up study given results from a pilot.
+We believe the Bayesian nonparametric framework we adopt here allows particularly straightforward handling of different sequencing depths, and more generally different experimental setups.
+Notably, \citet{ionita2010optimal} consider experimental design, but only for a single future study, without observing any pilot data.
+Given its Bayesian grounding, their associated estimator might be adapted to our pilot and follow-up framework using similar techniques to those we introduce above.
+But we will see in \Cref{sec:exp} that the quality of their estimator is much worse than that of our method; any corresponding experimental design would therefore suffer.
 We suspect our gains are due to the flexibility of the Bayesian nonparametric framework and ability to capture power laws in the data.

-Note that practitioners might instead be interested in maximizing the number of new rare variants in the follow-up study (i.e., variants that appear at most $R$ times in the follow-up sample).
-In this case, we again take the empirical Bayes estimates of hyperparameters $\estmass, \estdiscount, \estconc$ found via \Cref{eq:cost}.
-Analogous to the notation for $\estpreddepth{N}{M}{\seqfollowup}$, we let $\estpredtimesdepth{N}{M}{\le R}{\seqfollowup}$ represent our predictor $\predtimes{N}{M}{\le R}$ (for the number of new rare variants) with hyperparameter values set to $\estmass, \estdiscount, \estconc$ and follow-up sequencing quality set to $\seqfollowup$.
-Then, to maximize the number of new rare variants, the following optimization problem would be more appropriate than \Cref{eq:opt}:
+Note that practitioners might instead be interested in maximizing the number of new rare variants in the follow-up study, i.e. variants that appear at most $R$ times in the follow-up sample.
+In this case, we can still apply empirical Bayes estimates of hyperparameters $\estmass, \estdiscount, \estconc$ obtained via \Cref{eq:cost}.
+In particular, let $\estpredtimesdepth{N}{M}{\le R}{\seqfollowup}$ be the Bayesian nonparametric estimator of the number of new rare variants, with hyperparameter values set to $\estmass, \estdiscount, \estconc$ and follow-up sequencing quality set to $\seqfollowup$.
+Then, to maximize the number of new rare variants, we solve the optimization problem in \Cref{eq:opt} with $\estpredtimesdepth{N}{M}{\le R}{\seqfollowup}$ in place of $\estpreddepth{N}{M}{\seqfollowup}$.
+We highlight that we still suggest learning the hyperparameters $\estmass, \estdiscount, \estconc$ via the original optimization problem, with the predictor $\estpreddepth{N}{M}{\seqfollowup}$ of all new variants.
+We make this recommendation since rare variants may be sparser in the pilot study and thereby provide less information about these hyperparameters.